The Plague of The Mediocre Athlete

 If You’re In Anterior Tilt

 If you’re in anterior tilt you’ll want to loosen the muscles that pull down on your pelvis, the hip flexors, and strengthen the muscles that pull up, the abs.
 You'll likely only need a bit of hip flexor lengthening and some ab work.
-First off, here is a short article by Bill Hartmann that shows you how to test for tightness of your hip flexors:
+First off, here is a short video that shows you how to test for tightness of your hip flexors:

 Even if you pass the test you can probably still benefit from hip flexor stretches if you have anterior tilt.
 Here is one: